The Mountain Home News

 In 1960, the couple sold the newspaper to Lloyd and Vivian Waters.
 The paper stayed in the Waters family until August 1986, when, following Lloyd's death, it was sold to Phillips Media and Terry Hanna was named as publisher.
 He served for two years until being replaced by Mike Thornberry.
 At the time Phillips Media purchased the News, they also acquired the Glenns Ferry Pilot, retaining it as an independent paper but bringing administrative control under the News operation.

 On June 6, 1988, Gozia-Driver Media purchased the News, leaving Thornberry in place as publisher.
 In May 1989, the Pilot was sold to Don Black.
 It later went out of business and, in order to help fill the void, the News created in 1995 the Glenns Ferry Gazette as an independent adjunct publication with Melanie Brown as editor.
+Publication of the Glenns Ferry Gazette stopped on January 5, 2016.

 In February 1991 Thornberry was promoted and transferred and Coleen Swenson, daughter of Lloyd and Vivian Waters, was named publisher, returning local administrative control to the long-time newspaper family.